 - Bring a good carry-on sized backpack to keep all your belongings in.
 Bwindi Lodge provided us with plenty of bottled water and food to bring on our trek.

 - I almost forgot to mention a camera!
 You’re going gorilla trekking so I’m sure you will want something to take photos with!
-We travel with a Fujifilm X-T10 with a 200mm telephoto lenswhich is what the photos in this post are taken with.
+Here are the best cameras for safari.

 Book A Safari in Uganda

 Traditionally if you wanted to book a safari you’d have to go to a travel agent and have them book your safari for you.
 They made suggestions for camps and lodges then presented you with a large bill.
 Most of the industry still operates in this fashion.

 However, Timbuktu is a new platform that allows you to select the lodges you’d like and see the pricing per day that way you can select the best itinerary for yourself.
 They will then contact the lodges and help you through booking your safari.
 With experts on staff, they can also provide suggestions and arrange the little details much like a travel agent.

 Subscribe to our YouTube Channel for more adventures!

 - Travel Insurance: We don’t travel without travel insurance and neither should you.
 You never know what can happen while traveling so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.